johnwcowan/r7rs-work/Twinjo.md

     representing the length as a big-endian unsigned integer.
   * ...
-  * If length is less than 2^64 bytes, then meta-length byte is `88`, followed by 8 length bytes representing the length as a unsigned 2's-complement integer.
+  * If length is less than 2^64 bytes, then meta-length byte is `88`, followed by 8 length bytes representing the length as a big-endian unsigned 2's-complement integer.
-  * Larger objects are not representable.
+  * The smallest representation should be used.
+Larger objects are not representable.

 ## Examples

 Here are a few examples of how different kinds of objects are represented.
-For all known types, see this Google spreadsheet:
+For all current standard types, see this Google spreadsheet:
 [Twinjo data type serializations at <https://tinyurl.com/asn1-ler>](https://tinyurl.com/asn1-ler).

-Note:  If binary interoperability with other ASN.1 systems is important, encode only the types marked "X.690" in the Origin column of the spreadsheet.
+Note:  If binary interoperability with other ASN.1 BER systems is important, encode only the types marked "X.690" in the Origin column of the spreadsheet.

 Lists:  Type byte `E0`,: